ryn0/ethereum-fullstack-template/README.md

    npm start
    ```

-2. Start a hardhat node
+2. (a) Start a hardhat node

    ```bash
    npx hardhat node
    ```

+   (b) In a new terminal window, run the following command to deploy the faucet contract on localhost

+    `npx hardhat run scripts/deploy.js --network localhost`

+   (c) The deployed contract address will be printed to console and will also be automatically be copied to `src/abis/contract-address.json`.

 3. Connect hardhat node to Metamask